ciri-ethereum/ciri-rlp/README.md

 ## License

-The gem is available as open source under the terms of the [Apache License Version 2.0](http://www.apache.org/licenses/).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+Copyright, 2018, by Jiang Jinyang

 ## Code of Conduct